ShaileshRawat1403/sans-serif-sentiments/README.md

   *Proposals that feel clear, intentional, and respectful.*

 - [Style Guide](./STYLE-GUIDE/STYLE-GUIDE.md) — Voice, tone, and rules that evolve with us.
+- [User Guide](.docs/USER-GUIDE/USER-GUIDE.md) — Voice, tone, and rules that evolve with us.
 ---

 ## 📚 Templates & Tools (Coming Soon)